William Cross Antiques

 At William Cross, we are committed to providing our clients and or customers’ with exceptional service.
 As providing this service involves the collection, use and disclosure of some personal information about our clients protecting their personal information is one of our highest priorities.

-While we have always respected our client’s and or customers’ privacy and safeguarded their personal information, we have strengthened our commitment to protecting personal information as a result of British Columbia’s Personal Information Protection Act (PIPA).
-PIPA, which came into effect on January 1, 2004, sets out the ground rules for how B.C. businesses and not-for-profit organizations may collect, use and disclose personal information.
+While we have always respected our client’s and or customers’ privacy and safeguarded their personal information, we have strengthened our commitment to protecting personal information as a result of British Columbia’s Personal Information Protection Act (PIPA) & Ontario's Personal Information Protection Act

 We will inform our clients and or customers’ of why and how we collect, use and disclose their personal information, obtain their consent where required, and only handle their personal information in a manner that a reasonable person would consider appropriate in the circumstances.